geotrellis/geotrellis.github.com/tutorials/geotiff.md

 num: 3
 ---

 In this tutorial we'll go over working with and viewing GeoTIFF data in GeoTrellis.
-The code that goes along with this code can be [found here](https://github.com/lossyrob/gt-ned-tutorial).
+The code that goes along with this tutorial can be [found here](https://github.com/lossyrob/gt-ned-tutorial).

 #### The Data

 The data we will be working with is [National Elevation Dataset 10 Meter 7.5x7.5 minute quadrangle for Pennsylvania](http://www.pasda.psu.edu/uci/MetadataDisplay.aspx?entry=PASDA&file=ned_10meter_quads.xml&dataset=10).
-The data is archived at [this ftp site](ftp://www.pasda.psu.edu/pub/pasda/ned/10meter_quads/) in many seperate archived GeoTiffs.
+The data is available at [this ftp site](ftp://www.pasda.psu.edu/pub/pasda/ned/10meter_quads/) in many seperate archived GeoTiffs.

-The first thing we're going to do is download on of the archives and see what it looks like.
+The first thing we're going to do is download one of the archives and see what it looks like.
 Download one of the areas (for example [Philadelphia](ftp://www.pasda.psu.edu/pub/pasda/ned/10meter_quads/ned10m_PHILADELPHIA_PA_39075h2.zip)).
 In the extracted data, we'll find a .tif file.
 This is the GeoTiff file we'll be working with.

 #### Converting to ARG format